-Course covers principles of watercolor.
+This class covers the basic principles of watercolor.
 Students will develop skills necessary to produce finished paintings.
-Demonstrations in composition, focal point and design will be covered Bring any watercolors, brushes and paper you have.
+Demonstrations in composition, focal point and design will be covered.
+Bring any watercolors, brushes and paper you have.
 Materials list provided by instructor at the first class.
 Register early, enrollment limited to 12.

 $150/$145 PAC members

 5 Plein Air Saturdays from 9am to noon

 Paint the landscape of the Hudson Valley in oil, acrylic, watercolor or pastel.
 Students will visit 5 different locations in Putnam and Westchester counties to try to capture the beauty and variety the landscape has to offer.
 The course will include demonstrations, techniques in various media and offer students individual critiques.
 A list of materials and locations will be provided @ registration.
 Rain dates we'll move inside at the Belle Levine Art Center.